 Mix all ingredients in 2-quart microwave safe baking dish.
 Cover and microwave on high power 6 to 8 minutes.
 Using a food processor or blender, blend the cooked mixture to the desired consistency.
 Refrigerate any leftovers.

-Apples brown due to a compound called polyphenoloxidase.
+Apples brown due to an enzyme called polyphenoloxidase.
 When an apple is cut, these compounds are released from the cell and cause a browning reaction on the fruit.
 The more Vitamin C the apple contains, the less the browning may occur.
-Dipping apple slices in a solution of 50% water and 50% Vitamin C rich lemon juice will help prevent extensive browning and can help maintain crispness.
+Dipping apple slices in a 50/50 water and lemon juice solution will help prevent extensive browning and can help maintain crispness.